derivexyz/v1-core/docs/contracts/optiongreekcache.md

 - `newSkew`: The new skew of the given Strike

-### Function `_addNewStrikeToStrikeCache(struct OptionGreekCache.OptionBoardCache boardCache, uint256 strikeId, uint256 strikePrice, uint256 skew) internal`
+### Function `_addNewStrikeToStrikeCache(struct OptionGreekCache.OptionBoardCache boardCache, uint256 GWAVbaseIv, uint256 strikeId, uint256 strikePrice, uint256 skew) internal`

 Adds a new strike to a given board, initialising the skew GWAV